jonifen/jonifen-web/content/blog/no-dial-tone-but-broadband-works.md

 However...
 No response was received in 5 days (as promised).
 I could see no mention of the fault ticket on my account when I logged in via the website OR via the service app... despite the provider advising I should be able to view this information in the app.
 Not impressed.

 So, as I'm out of contract, I've placed an order with another provider.
-I know I'll have a better experience with these guys.
+That'll sort it out!